 We’ve kept this list of jackets narrowed to options that give you a certain versatility but also a sleek and understated look so that you won’t feel clunky, boxy, or out of place.
 Plus, something you’ll be happy to wear when you’re back home, on your way to work, or just out and about on your day off.

-Material plays the most important role in the quality of a jacket and it’s easy to distinguish jacket quality when you begin at materials used.
+Material plays the most important role in the quality of a lightweight jacket and it’s easy to distinguish jacket quality when you begin at materials used.
 To make things easier here are the five primary materials you’ll find in jackets ranked.
 It’s also interesting to note that as the material increases in technical functions it also sacrifices looks and style.

 To understand how GORE-TEX works it’s best to understand different waterproofings.
 There are two main ways that waterproofing is achieved, coating and laminating.